-- The Torfaen equality objectives identified in Appendix 1; - views expressed by stakeholders that have been involved in the development of the scheme; - issues arising as a result of our analysis of our pupil data, e.g. attainment data of boys v. girls; FSM
+- The Torfaen equality objectives identified in Appendix 1; - views expressed by stakeholders that have been involved in the development of the scheme; - issues arising as a result of our analysis of our pupil data, e.g. boys v. girls; racism/diversity work